webclinic017/edgedb/docs/reference/edgeql/group.rst

 Group
 =====

-.. index:: group by, group using by, key, grouping, elements, analytics,
+.. index:: analytics, aggregate
-           aggregate, rollup, cube, partition
+.. api-index:: group by, group using by, key, grouping, elements, rollup, cube

 EdgeQL supports a top-level ``group`` statement.
 This is used to partition sets into subsets based on some parameters.
 These subsets then can be